The Tulip Quilting Block

 The top right and bottom left are half square triangles.
 They each take up 4 of the smaller grids.
 The bottom right takes up the last of the 4 small grids, and is a solid square.

-Looking at the grid lines is how you calculate the size of each section of this block.
-Using Simple Measurements, and planning each small grid to finish at 2 inches, you cut the small squares 2 1/2 inches raw.
+Looking at the grid lines is how you calculate the size of each section of this Simple Measurements and planning each small grid to finish at 2 inches, you cut the small squares 2 1/2 inches raw.
 (The top two squares can be cut as a rectangle, at 4 1/2 inches raw, although with this block that section might look better as a 4 patch block.)

 The half square triangles will finish at 4 inches.
 Refer to the instructional link if needed.
 The large square on the bottom right will also finish at 4 inches.